 Yes.
 The defendant must do so before he pleads the case.
-Under certain circumstances, the courts must take the initiative if a matter does not fall within their jurisdiction, and dismiss (reject) the case and declare the proceedings null and void.
+Under certain circumstances, the courts have to take the initiative if certain matters do not fall within their jurisdiction, and dismiss (reject) the case and declare the proceedings null and void.